basitali111/Portfolio-setup-and-mobile-version-skeleton/README.md

 Portfolio: setup and mobile version skeleton

-> In this we have to make a porfolio that is for mobile version with using some css and html and and also use linters for finding errors . we make this project from template that is given by microverse that is in figma.
+>In this project we have update over mobile version portfolio and add about self section and also add some working of the projects and also adds linters for error detection and also add skill that i am fluent in we add langusges like htm,css and javascript